-An 80-year-old man with malignant mesothelioma has been awarded $3 million by a jury in California.
+A jury in California has awarded an 80-year-old man with malignant mesothelioma $3 million.
 The man worked for decades as a laborer for Masonite Corporation.
 Years of asbestos exposure led to the development of his mesothelioma, according to the claim.

 The jury found D.W.
-Nicholson Corporation, a contracting company, to be responsible for his terminal illness.
-The company specialized in the installation of electrical, mechanical and piping equipment.
+Nicholson Corporation, a contracting company, responsible for his terminal illness.
+The company specializes in installing electrical, mechanical, and piping equipment.

 The plaintiff was diagnosed with malignant mesothelioma after working in the company’s plate and wire department between 1964 and 1999.
 Evidence presented at trial showed that the plaintiff was frequently exposed to asbestos left behind by the contractor.

 The jury heard that the company failed to warn employees that they were exposed to the material.
 The company also failed to clean up the asbestos that was left behind.